 You need to be certain that you understand how the entire system works and not be afraid to ask the franchisor questions.
 It is especially important to communicate with the franchisor anything that you notice that doesn't seem right to you.

 You should also expect to report to the franchisor your sales and expenses regularly, and provide documentation showing that you are meeting the franchisor’s advertising requirements.

 Also, you will need to be able to communicate effectively with your customers, employees, vendors, and other business contacts.

 Furthermore, it can be quite beneficial to team up with other franchisees on a regular basis.
-It can help you run your business more smoothly if you share ideas and solutions to problems experienced with others in the same capacity.
+It can help you run your business more smoothly if you share ideas and solutions to problems experienced by others in the same capacity.

 In conclusion, as long as you understand your role as a franchisee and make every effort to carry it out thoroughly, you should be able to manage a successful franchise.